navibyte/geospatial/dart/geobase/README.md

     type: Coords.xy,
   );

+  // A shortcut to create a position series with three positions (with x and y).
+  [
+    10.0, 11.0, // (x, y) for position 0
+    20.0, 21.0, // (x, y) for position 1
+    30.0, 31.0, // (x, y) for position 2
+  ].positions(Coords.xy);

-  // A position array with three positions each with x, y and z coordinates.
+  // A position series with three positions each with x, y and z coordinates.
-  PositionArray.view(
+  PositionSeries.view(
     [
       10.0, 11.0, 12.0, // (x, y, z) for position 0
       20.0, 21.0, 22.0, // (x, y, z) for position 1